 1. An Endless Climb

 The golden rule of hiking is to have fun, but the golden rule of hiking fitness is to have thighs, calves, and a core of steel.
-There is no better way to build up these three systems than by weighing up your pack and hitting the stairs—at work, on the stair climber at the gym, or on those stairs at the local stadium.
+There is no better way to build up these three systems than by weighting up your pack and hitting the stairs—at work, on the stair climber at the gym, or on those stairs at the local stadium.

 Not convinced?
 A study in 2005 found walking 200 steps twice a day, five times a week, for eight weeks bumped VO2 max up by 17 percent.
 That’s serious improvement—and that doesn’t even take into account the muscle gains.